Industry4/MultiPlug.Ext.4IR.SOS/README.md

 Collects the Trace Logs for all 4IR.UK products (SMEMA Hermes/SMEMA Ethernet Adaptor) and creates a ZIP file for customer support inspection.

 ## Automatic Log Snapshot Service
-* To install the Service click Install, then restart MultiPlug.
+* To Install the Service click Install, then restart MultiPlug.
 * To Remove the Service click Remove, then restart MultiPlug.

 ## User Interface